Kalifa Cissé: Bristol City

 In July 2010, Cissé joined Bristol City on a two-year deal for an undisclosed fee.
 The move brought him into contact once again with City manager Steve Coppell, who signed Cissé for Reading.

 New England Revolution

 Cissé signed with the New England Revolution of Major League Soccer in the United States ahead of the 2013 MLS season.
 Revolution General Manager Mike Burns praised Cissé's arrival, stating "We believe he has the ability to make a significant impact on our club, both on and off the field, in 2013."
-He made his Revolution debut in the 2013 season-opener on 9 March 2013, playing the full match in the Revolution's 1-0 win over Chicago Fire FC.
+He made his Revolution debut in the 2013 season-opener on 9 March 2013, playing the full match in the Revolution's 1-0 win over Chicago Fire.
 He made his final Revolution appearance on 11 May, playing a total of 456 for the club.
 On 6 August 2013, wanting to return to England, Cissé mutually terminated his contract with New England Revolution.